 1.1.
-Lexical and Formal Aspects of Language and Oral Communication Skills
+Lexical and Formal Aspects of Languages and Oral Communication Skills

-Lexical and Formal Aspects of Language and Oral communication skills (which can be tested using paper and pencil test) are reflection of Curriculum-2006.
-In this section of papers approximately 20 multiple choice questions (see Objective Paper.
+Lexical and Formal Aspects of Languages and Oral communication skills (SLOs which can be tested by paper pencil test) are reflection of National Curriculum.
+In this section approximately 26 multiple choice questions (see Objective Paper.
 Number of questions may vary) will be constructed.

 1.2.
-Reading and Thinking Skills.
+Reading and Thinking Skills

-In this section some parts are given from seen/unseen sources.
+In this section some prompts are given from seen/unseen sources.
 The prompts are designed to stimulate critical thinking and all questions are based on the National Curriculum focusing on Student Leaning Outcomes (SLOs).
-Seen and Unseen passages; based on the weightage of National Curriculum, will be part of this section.
+Passages of prose/poetry; based on the weightage of National Curriculum, will be part of this section.
 Students will be asked to read the given comprehension passages and answer multiple choice questions (see Objective Paper.
-Number of questions may vary) and constructed response questions (see Subjective Paper.
+Number of questions may vary) and constructed response question (see Subjective Paper.
 Number of questions may vary).
-Approximately 9 questions (see Objective & Subjective Papers.
+Approximately 10 questions (see Objective & Subjective Papers.
 Number of questions may vary) will be assessed in this section.